Understanding the Role the HPA Axis Plays in How You Feel

 Are Stimulants Sabotaging Your Body’s Energy Resources?

-So now that we know how the HPA axis works, let’s touch on what happens when you interfere with those neurochemical processes in an unbalanced way.
-When you consume a bunch of caffeine, you’re affecting three main neurotransmitters:
+So now that we know how the adaptation axis works, let’s touch on what happens when you interfere with those neurochemical processes in an unbalanced way.
+When you consume a bunch of caffeine, you’re affecting three main neurotransmitters that signal:

-Here’s what we’re missing with caffeine’s abilities: we’ve ignored the dopamine and serotonin of it all.
-Yet we’ve almost overactivated the adrenal system.
+Here’s what we’re missing with caffeine’s abilities: we’ve ignored the feel-good chemicals that are floating around in there!
+We could use those for energy support, but with caffeine you're just activating stress response mechanisms instead.
 That’s why an energy drink or quad-shot latte gets you the temporary energy boost you need, but often at the price of feeling even more stressed and more irritable.
-And when the caffeine runs out, you crash, because what it does is unbalanced and a little extreme.
+And when the caffeine runs out, you crash, because what it does is unbalanced and a little dysfunctional.

 Effective, sustainable energy boosts that come with a calm, balanced mood need to be just that: balanced.
 Feeling great is about giving your body the resources it needs to function at its best so it’s able to modulate all those neurochemicals correctly in the first place.
 Energy shouldn’t come with a price.